scikit-hep/resample/README.rst

 Example
 -------

+We bootstrap the uncertainty of the arithmetic mean, an estimator for the expectation.
+In this case, we know the formula to compute this uncertainty and can compare it to the bootstrap result.

 .. code-block:: python

-      # bootstrap uncertainty of arithmetic mean
       from resample.bootstrap import variance
       import numpy as np